forestgrape/coronavirus/economics.md

 #### Liquidity in Capitalism
 Most implementations of capitalism work as follows:
-* a National Bank controls the amount of money and lends it to financial service providers (usually banks) with some interest rates
+* A National Bank controls the amount of money and lends it to financial service providers (usually banks) with some interest rates
-* the banks lend that money accompanied with financial services to the public.
+* The banks provide that money accompanied with financial services (e.g. advice) to the public.
 The fees for the services and together with the risk are earned back through interest rates.

-## Government Support
+## Classical Support Measures
 Government support options for the economy.

 ### Acyclic Spending
 Depends on what the state owns and whether a short term increase in spending is beneficial.
 Most states own/control:
-* **infrastructure**: e.g. transport and public buildings: well suited for acyclic investment since the infrastructure usually last several decades and often there is some freedom in the timing of renewal.
+* **Infrastructure**: e.g. transport and public buildings: Well suited for acyclic investment since the infrastructure usually last several decades and often there is some freedom in the timing of renewal.
-* **education systems**: mostly the need for education is steady and so short term push makes only sense in certain situations
+* **Education**: The need for education is steady and so short term push makes only sense in certain/rare situations
-* **administration**: the need for administration tends to be steady and so short term increase makes only sense in rare situations and tends to be limited.
+* **Administration**: The need for administration tends to be steady and so short term increase makes only sense in rare situations.

 #### Adequate Situations
 Acyclic government funding works especially well if the crisis involve construction branches.
+Construction branches since in many countries a large part of the infrastructure is government owned.
 * Bank Crisis 2009
   In the bank crisis acyclic investment in infrastructure was suitable because the real estate sector was hard hit and so acyclic investment in construction was possible.
 * Covid Crisis 2020